“You can always count on the dead to dish out more hurt.”

 :: Bear right. ::

 GM: Unwilling to so abandon her slower allies, who cannot outrun the wraiths, it’s in the school cafeteria that the ragged band of survivors makes their final stand.
 Ghosts pour from the walls, howling their wrath.
 Clouds of ectoplasm pour into everyone’s mouths—everyone but Caroline’s.
 The wraiths have apparently learned from their mistakes, for they do not attempt to possess her again.
 Instead, they fling objects and sundry at her.
-Tables crash through the air.
-Pots and pans and utensils, bricks, a storm of debris relentless pelts the vampires who do not succumb to possession.
+Pots.
+Pans.
+Bricks.
+Tables.
+Utensils.
+A storm of debris relentless batters the vampires who do not succumb to possession.
 Westphal finds himself the only one who can effectively fight back through his shadows.
 The wraiths make him their primary target, for his childe’s are so much weaker.
-The one-eyed wraith dissolves into smoke and pours towards the Lasombra’s mouth.
+The one-eyed wraith dissolves into smoke and pours towards the boy Lasombra’s mouth.

 It’s as the battle rages that a voice intrudes within Caroline’s thoughts.